josmar-crwdstffng/angular/packages/compiler/design/architecture.md

 Additionally, more advanced type-checking also requires determining the types of the directives that apply to an element as well as how the attributes map to the properties of the directives.

 The types of directives can be found using a selector scope as described for reference inversion.
 Once a selector scope is produced, the component and directives that apply to an element can be determined from the selector scope.
 The `.d.ts` changes described above also includes the attribute to property maps.
-The `TypeGuard`s are recorded as static fields that are included in the `.d.ts` file of the directive.
+The instances of `TypeGuard` are recorded as static fields that are included in the `.d.ts` file of the directive.

 #### Overall ngtsc architecture